 AJAX is a collection of scripts and technologies that allows web pages to get updated without reloading the whole page.
 The WordPress admin-ajax is a file containing the Ajax requests’ coding on WordPress.
 Admin-ajax builds a connection between the server using Ajax and the client.

 Q: Does AJAX Work With WordPress?

-Yes, AJAX works with WordPress and is automatically implemented on WordPress since it is a part of its back-end.
+Yes, AJAX works with WordPress and is automatically implemented on WordPress since it is part of its back end.
 It is used for managing database operations without reloading the entire page.